REGISTRATION, PAYMENT & CANCELLATION

 - Submit payment

 Please note that payment is due in full upon registration and is non-refundable.
 Schedule changes can be made prior to May 1, 2018 subject to availability.
 After May 1, we regret that we cannot make any schedule changes.
+No make-ups are offered for missed camp days.

 Summer camp registrations are transferrable.
 If your plans change and you cannot attend, we can transfer your registration to a family member or friend, provided that they meet the age requirements and that you give us at least 1 week notice.